 Faculty Resources - Graduate Writing Center

-Faculty play a central role in the development of their students' ability to write well and think critically.
-The GWC is supplementary and complementary to faculty and department efforts, not a replacement.
-The GWC supports faculty teaching and advising through the following services, listed below and to your left.
+Faculty are central in developing students' ability to write well and think critically.
+The GWC is supplementary and complementary to faculty and departments' efforts, not a replacement.
+The GWC supports NPS faculty's teaching and advising through the following services: